 NEW YEAR’S EVE

 For several years now, New Year's Eve in Florence is celebrated in the main squares of the city with concerts of various kinds, from classical music (Piazza della Signoria) to the Gospel (Piazza Santissima Annunziata) and other events in Piazza del Carmine and Piazza San Lorenzo.
-The main pop concert on 31st of December 2017 will be set in Piazzale Michelangelo.
+The main pop concert on 31st on December 2017 was set in Piazzale Michelangelo.
+We're waiting for official info for this 2018-19!

 On the day of Epiphany, January 6, the Catholic Church celebrates the arrival of the Magi to Bethlehem and the delivery of their gifts to Jesus.
 In Italy it is a feast day.